-Join us in coastal heritage surveys of your area
+Join us in coastal heritage surveys of your local area

-We welcome volunteers on the surveys.
-They are wonderful ways of discovering the hidden history of your coast and sharing your knowledge of it with others.
-The results of the surveys are submitted to Scotland’s regional and national historic environment databases.
+Each year we plan walks along changing coastlines around Scotland to update coastal heritage records.
+We warmly welcome volunteers joining in the surveys.
+They are very enjoyable ways of discovering the hidden history of your coast and sharing your knowledge of it with others.
+The results feed into Scotland’s regional and national historic environment records.

 What’s involved?

 The surveys involve walking the coast and using the SCAPE app to update records of existing sites and record new ones.
-We organise two to four days of survey, to coincide with low tides.
+We organise walks to coincide with low tides.
 We walk around 6-8km of coastline and are out for about 5 hours.
 The surveys will vary in ease of access and terrain.
 If you register your interest, we will tell you about the detailed routes and times a week or two before a survey so that you can choose which ones you would like to join.
 No experience is required, and we will help you out with everything you need to know.

 Start exploring now